Types of employee engagement

 February 2, 2024

-The Three Core Types of Employee Engagement
+What Are The Three Core Types of Employee Engagement?

 While there are always different levels of engagement and employee personalities, the simplest way to begin working on your employee engagement is by looking at your company culture and Employer Brand is to imagine employees falling into three categories: Engaged, Not Engaged, and Disengaged.